Oracle shares slide after soft results, CEO change

 Ellison, co-founder and leader of Oracle for 37 years, will be replaced by co-CEOs Safra Catz and Mark Hurd, although Ellison will remain executive chairman and chief technology officer.

-Oracle shares were down $1.98 at $39.57 (24.15 pounds) in mid-day trading on the New York Stock Exchange with 7.8 million shares changing hands, more than double the stock's 10-day average volume.
+Oracle shares were down $1.98 at $39.57 in mid-day trading on the New York Stock Exchange with 7.8 million shares changing hands, more than double the stock's 10-day average volume.

 At least three brokerages took negative actions on the stock after news of the management change and weak profit report.